McDaniel Explains Starting QB Decision

 In this story:

-The Miami Dolphins will have a third different starting quarterback in three weeks when they face the Tennessee Titans on Monday night, and it's veteran Tyler "Snoop" Huntley who will get the call.
+The Miami Dolphins will have a third different starting quarterback in three weeks when they face the Tennessee Titans on Monday night, and veteran Tyler "Snoop" Huntley will get the call.

-This will mark the third time in the past three seasons the Dolphins have started a different quarterback for three consecutive games — it happened twice in 2022 with Tua Tagovailoa, Teddy Bridgewater and Skylar Thompson getting the starts against Cincinnati, the New York Jets and Minnesota early in the season, and against Green Bay, New England and the Jets in the final three games of the regular season.
+This will mark the third time in the past three seasons that the Dolphins have started a different quarterback for three consecutive games — it happened twice in 2022, with Tua Tagovailoa, Teddy Bridgewater, and Skylar Thompson getting the starts against Cincinnati, the New York Jets, and Minnesota early in the season and against Green Bay, New England, and the Jets in the final three games of the regular season.

-Additionally, Tim Boyle will serve as the backup, as he did last Sunday for the 24-3 loss against the Seattle Seahawks.
-Thompson, who was injured in the third quarter of that game, likely will serve as the emergency third quarterback.
+Additionally, Tim Boyle will serve as the backup, as he did last Sunday in the 24-3 loss against the Seattle Seahawks.
+Thompson, who was injured in the third quarter of that game, will likely serve as the emergency third quarterback.

 Along with his experience — he started games in three different seasons for the Baltimore Ravens — Huntley adds a running element to the offense.